 Generally, the most powerful studies have narrower intervals and contribute more to the overall result, which is expressed as a diamond whose lateral ends represent its confidence interval.
 Only diamonds that do not cross the vertical line will have statistical significance.
 Also, the narrower the interval, the more accurate result.
 And, finally, the further away from the zero-effect line, the clearer the difference between the treatments or the comparative exposures will be.

 If you want a more detailed explanation about the elements that make up a forest plot, you can go to the previous post where we explained it or to the online manuals of the Cochrane’s Collaboration.

-If you want to correctly evaluate a SR without forgetting any important aspect, I recommend you to use a checklist such as PRISMA’s or some of the tools available on the Internet, such as the grills that can be downloaded from the CASP page, which are the ones we have used for everything we have said so far.
+If you want to correctly assess a SR without forgetting any aspect, you can help yourself with one of the tools used for its writing, such as the checklist such as PRISMA’s or some of the tools available on the Internet for critical appraisal, such as the grills that can be download from the CASP page, which are the ones we have used for everything we have said so far.

 The PRISMA statement (Preferred Reporting Items for Systematic reviews and Meta-Analyzes) consists of 27 items, classified in 7 sections that refer to the sections of title, summary, introduction, methods, results, discussion and financing:

 - Title: it must be identified as SR, meta-analysis or both.
 If it is specified, in addition, that it deals with clinical trials, priority will be given to other types of reviews.